 When the Lit & Phil was established in 1793 a library was not at the forefront of the minds of its founders.
-The emphasis at the very beginning was on lectures, discussion and experiments.
+The emphasis was on lectures, discussion and experiments.
 However it was not too long before a general library was created, although at its inception many of the works were scientific in nature, reflecting the main objects of the Society.

 As the years went by the scope of the collection widened.
 In 1811 William Turner produced the first catalogue to be arranged by subject and it can be seen that although natural philosophy (or science) is greatly represented, there is also a burgeoning collection of voyages and travels, history, biography, poetry and classics.